zcrayfish/urlhandler.mole/README.md

 gopher mole for gophernicus to switch between hURL and type w depending on who's accessing a gopher menu

 # How to use

+You can either put the urlhandler script somewhere in the $PATH on your system, or put it in the root directory of your gopher server.

+## In executable gophermaps

-In an executable gophermap, replace any `GET /`, `hURL` or gophertype `w` entries with the the script (it's named urlhandler.sh here on github, but I personally use urlhandler.mole on my own boxen)
+In a gophermap, replace any `GET /`, `hURL` or gophertype `w` entries with the the script (it's named urlhandler.sh here on github, but I personally use urlhandler.mole on my own boxen)

 For example, on the root of my site, my IRC links look like this: